Community Living Standards

 - Common Sources of Alcohol: Use of common sources of alcohol, including but not limited to kegs, party balls, and punch bowls are prohibited.

 - Drinking Games: Playing drinking games within residential communities is prohibited.
-The definition of drinking games includes but is not limited to: the consumption of shots of alcohol, liquor or alcoholic beverages, the practice of consuming shots equating to one's age, "beer pong", "century club", "dares" or any other activity involving the consumption of alcohol which involves duress or encouragement related to the consumption of alcohol.
+The definition of drinking games includes but is not limited to: the consumption of shots of any liquid, the practice of consuming shots equating to one’s age, “beer pong”, “century club”, “dares” or any other activity involving the consumption of water, alcohol or any other liquid which involves duress or encouragement related to the consumption of alcohol or water.

 - Drugs: Possession, delivery, sale, use or manufacture of any illegal drugs or controlled substance is prohibited.
 This includes possession, delivery, sale, or use of prescription medication without a prescription or by distribution of medication to an individual other than the individual for whom the medication was prescribed.